MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/real-time-activity-service/programming-the-real-time-activity-service.md

 }
 ```

-### Creating a statistic
+## Creating a statistic

 You create statistics on XDP if you are an XDK developer or working on a cross-play title.
 You create statistics in Partner Center if you are making a pure UWP running on Windows 10.

-#### XDK developers
+### XDK developers

-For information on how to create a stat on XDP, please see the [XDP Documentation](https://developer.xboxlive.com/en-us/xdphelp/development/xdpdocs/Pages/setting_up_service_configuration_10_27_15_a.aspx#events).
+To create a stat on XDP, see [XDP Documentation](https://developer.xboxlive.com/en-us/xdphelp/development/xdpdocs/Pages/setting_up_service_configuration_10_27_15_a.aspx#events).

 After you have created your stat and defined your events, you will need to run the [XCETool](https://developer.xboxlive.com/en-us/platform/development/documentation/software/Pages/atoc_xce_jun15.aspx) to generate a header used by your application.
 This header contains functions you can call to send events that modify stats.

-#### UWP developers
+### UWP developers

 If you are developing a UWP on Windows 10 that is not a cross-play title, you define your stats in [Partner Center](https://partner.microsoft.com/dashboard).

-Read the [Partner Center stats configuration article](../leaderboards-and-stats-2017/player-stats-configure-2017.md) to learn how to configure stats on Partner Center.
+To configure stats on Partner Center, see [Partner Center stats configuration article](../leaderboards-and-stats-2017/player-stats-configure-2017.md).

 > [!NOTE]
 > Stats 2013 developer will need to contact their DAM for information concerning [Stats 2013 configuration](https://developer.microsoft.com/en-us/games/xbox/docs/xdk/windows-configure-stats-2013) in [Partner Center](https://partner.microsoft.com/dashboard).

-### Disconnecting from the Real-Time Activity service
+## Disconnecting from the Real-Time Activity service

+### Example

 ```cpp
 void Example_RealTimeActivity_Disconnect()